michaelmagan/hydraai/README.md

 [Join the Discord!](https://discord.gg/TNgMMAUedB)

-A framework for generating React components on-the-fly using AI.
+A framework for generating React components on-the-fly at runtime using AI.
 Register your components, and let Hydra choose when to show them in your App.

 ```typescript
 const dynamicComponent = await hydra.generateComponent(context);